osposweb/osposweb.github.io/Getting-Started-installations.md

 1. **Terminal** windows must be open: in MacOSX at Finder->Accesories->Terminal in Linux at Menu->SystemTools->Terminal, then a window with prompt will show, in Linux flavors must gain root access only for next step with `sudo su` command

-2. **Dependences** install: docker.io, please refer to the docker documentation for better instructions: in MAC all included in `docker.img` file by launching it, drag Moby the whale to the Applications folder and later relaunch service from Finder, in Linux for Deb and RPM based distribution are `apt-get install docker.io` or/and `yum-config-manager --add-repo https://download.docker.com/linux/centos/docker-ce.repo;yum install -y docker-ce` respectively, oldstable deb distributions may need "backports" or "external" repositories.
-After install hit "CRTL+D" to out from root account.
+2. **Dependencies** install: docker.io, please refer to the docker documentation for better instructions: in MAC all included in `docker.img` file by launching it, drag Moby the whale to the Applications folder and later relaunch service from Finder, in Linux for Deb and RPM based distribution are `apt-get install docker.io` or/and `yum-config-manager --add-repo https://download.docker.com/linux/centos/docker-ce.repo;yum install -y docker-ce` respectively, oldstable deb distributions may need "backports" or "external" repositories.
+After install hit "CRTL+D" to exit the root shell.

-3. **Dockerplace** working directory for the dockerfile of ospos: this it's change the working directory in the current terminal window, assuming the `~` represent your home with a docker root document directory and you can move to by executing `mkdir ~/osposdocker;cd ~/osposdocker` but remenber this depends of the Operating System Docker install too.
+3. **Dockerplace** working directory for the dockerfile of ospos: this change the working directory in the current terminal window, assuming the `~` represent your home with a docker root document directory and you can move to by executing `mkdir ~/osposdocker;cd ~/osposdocker`.

-4. **Download** Retrieve a prebuilt version of OSPOS using the latest release.
-Execute in same terminal: `wget https://github.com/opensourcepos/opensourcepos/releases/download/3.3.2/opensourcepos.20200903075833.3.3.2.bb309c.zip -O osposlastedstable.zip` to later move to the htdoc directory.
+4. **Download** the latest version of from the release section and uncompress it to the htdoc directory

-5. **Uncompress** to htdocs the download: `tar zxvf osposlastedstable.tar.gz  --strip 1 -C ~/osposdocker` this will populate all the docker root image directory only for the software.

-6. **Build+Run** the image with following commands `docker-compose build` and then later `docker-compose up`, take **in consideration password administrative privileges** for the database users.
+5. **Build+Run** the image with following commands `docker-compose build` and then later `docker-compose up`, take **in consideration password administrative privileges** for the database users.

 Now next to [Getting Started Usage](Getting-Started-usage) More info in the wiki page [Extras for Docker cloud maintenance](Extras-for-Docker-cloud-maintenance) must be read.